stevenmontilla/stevenmontilla.github.io/malcomb/malcomb.md

 - lack of code
 - lack of details in the original analysis
 - uncertainties due to manner in which data has been used

+Epistemic uncertainty from use of expert opinion: Malcomb attribute designations

 ## Conclusion